Also known as “backlinks”, “inbound links” or “incoming links” have, for a long time, been the cornerstone of ranking algorithms for search engines.

 The above changes, introduced by Google in September 2019, now mean that there are more ways for sites to manage their outbound linking and crucially, means that Google can count any links, from March 2020, towards ranking signals, depending upon their interpretation of the links.

 Relevance, intent & follow vs nofollowed

-As well as looking at the overall numbers of links that both website pages and website domains gain, Google can assess things like;
+Google looks at the overall numbers of links that both website pages and website domains gain, but can also assess things like;

 - anchor text (highlighted text content which encases links)

 - relevance (both at page and site level of origin link to link destination)

 - followed links (are officially the only ones which directly count towards rankings)